-HOLIDAY GIVING PARTYEvery year since 2004, Pasco County School Nurses have provided the names of families in need who will not be receiving assistance for the holidays from any other source or program.
-70 to 80 children are invited to this event.
-The whole family is invited to a party where they are first treated to a delicious lunch.
+HOLIDAY GIVING PARTYEvery year since 2004, we have been provided the names of families in need who will not be receiving assistance for the holidays from any other source or program.
+On average, 70 to 80 children are invited to this party.
+The whole family is served a delicious holiday meal, and the children are given gifts and toys by Santa Claus from their “wish list” along with clothes, shoes, and other much needed items.
+The children also decorate cookies, stuff stockings and enjoy other holiday craft projects in a day that is full of smiles.
 After Santa arrives (sometimes by boat), the children receive their gifts from Santa, including clothes, toys and other gifts that they had on their individual wish lists.
 Each child also receives a $25 gift certificate for shoes and a stocking full of hygiene items.
 A picture is taken of the whole family with Mr. and Mrs. Claus, and this is framed and given to the family before they leave the part.
 The children are always excited by Santa, but they also enjoy decorating cookies, face painting, drinking root beer floats, playing games and making crafts.
 This day is one of our highlights for the year and one that is always filled with smiles!

 Check out this year’s photos:

-PRESCRIPTION VOUCHER PROGRAM*Vouchers are available to help pay for emergency and/or chronic medications for children whose families are of low income and without insurance coverage for prescriptions.
-Healthcare professionals at Pasco County schools, clinics, emergency rooms and pediatric offices help to distribute the vouchers; which may be used at any Pasco County Walgreen’s Pharmacy.
+PRESCRIPTION ASSISTANCE PROGRAM*Vouchers are available to pay for much needed emergency medications for children whose families are of low income and without prescription coverage.
+Healthcare professionals at local schools, emergency rooms, pediatric offices and clinics help to distribute our vouchers, which are exchanged for medication(s) at participating Walgreens pharmacies.

-THE PPF CHALLENGE SCHOLARSHIP, THE MICHELLE EVERS MEMORIAL SCHOLARSHIP AND THE MARLEY JEAN ROTHER MEMORIAL SCHOLARSHIPPPF rewards scholastic success over adversity by providing three different higher education scholarships to encourage high school seniors who have significant adversity to overcome.
+THE PPF CHALLENGE SCHOLARSHIP AND THE MICHELLE EVERS MEMORIAL SCHOLARSHIPPPF rewards scholastic success over adversity by providing two different higher education scholarships to encourage high school seniors who have significant adversity to overcome.

-1. “The Pasco Pediatric Foundation Challenge Scholarship” and “The Marley Jean Rother Memorial Scholarship” are specifically geared to encourage high school seniors as they pursue a higher education at a college or university.
+1. “The Pasco Pediatric Foundation Challenge Scholarship” is specifically geared to encourage high school seniors as they pursue a higher education at a college or university.

 2. “The Michelle Evers Memorial Scholarship” is for a high school senior who will be going to a vocational/technical school after high school.